-Dieselscan Fuel Analysis
+DIESELSCAN Fuel Analysis

-DIESELSCANTM is a John Deere fuel analysis program that can be used to help monitor the quality of diesel fuel.
-The DIESELSCAN analysis verifies fuel type, cleanliness, water content, suitability for cold weather operation, and whether the fuel meets specifications.
+DIESELSCANTM is a John Deere fuel sampling program to help you monitor the quality of your fuel source.
+It verifies fuel type, cleanliness, water content, suitability for cold weather operation, and if fuel is within ASTM specifications.
 Check with your John Deere dealer for availability of DIESELSCAN kits.